 Use Kinrix as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Kinrix is usually given as an injection at the doctor's office, hospital, or a clinic.
+- Kinrix is given as an injection at your doctor's office, hospital, or a clinic.
+Contact your health care provider if you have any questions.

 - If you miss a dose of the vaccine series, contact your doctor immediately.